-The Control Function feature (1) can be added from the model tree under Component>Definitions by right-clicking and using the Control Variables submenu.
+Add a Control Function feature $\binom{6}{100}$ by right-clicking a Component node and choose it from the Control Variables submenu.
 The Control Function feature includes the following settings:

 INPUT

 Set the Minimum argument and Maximum argument as well as the Control Type.
 Choose between Bernstein polynomial, Piecewise Bernstein polynomial, and Helmholtz filter.
 The Helmholtz filter can be regularized with the Maximum slope setting, while the Order can be used the polynomials.
 In the case of the Piecewise Bernstein polynomial, the number of Number of segments, can also be defined.
 Note that the there will be continuity of the slope between segments, if the polynomial order is higher than 1.